• BG3 Shadowheart Build Guide

 • Two more Domain Spells from your subclass.
 Light Domain Cleric gets:

 • Destructive Wave – Create a shockwave of either divine or malevolent thunder that damages nearby creatures and possibly knocks them prone.
-Choose from 5-30 Thunder or Radiant Damage.
+Choose from 5-30 Thunder and 5-30 Radiant or Necrotic Damage.

 • Flame Strike – Make a pillar of divine fire roar down from the heavens like the wrath of affronted angels.
-Deals 5-30 Fire and 5-30 Radiant Damage, unless the target rolls a Dexterity Save.
+Deals 5-30 Fire and 5-30 Radiant Damage, unless the target rolls a Dexterity Saving Throw.

 • Prepare one more spell, plus another two more to replace Death Ward and Banishment from Level 8:

 • Insect Plague – Locusts attack everyone within a 12 metre area, dealing 4-40 Piercing Damage, making the area Difficult Terrain, and imposing Disadvantage on Perception Checks.
-Damage halved on targets that roll a Constitution Save.
-This is one of the best spells in the Cleric arsenal, and can turn a chokepoint into a deadly killzone that enemies will really struggle to penetrate.
+Damage is halved on targets that roll a Constitution Saving Throw.
+This is one of the best spells in the Cleric’s arsenal, and can turn a chokepoint into a deadly killzone that enemies will really struggle to penetrate.
 Especially useful in Act III due to the narrow streets and tunnels, which make chokepoint tactics especially good.

 • Mass Cure Wounds – A good multi-target healing spell.